Syrian women find new roles at home and on front line

-ALEPPO, Syria, Nov 14 (Reuters) - As Syria’s rebellion has slid from peaceful protest into all-out war, women have had to find new roles in the struggle to oust President Bashar al-Assad.
+ALEPPO, Syria (Reuters) - As Syria’s rebellion has slid from peaceful protest into all-out war, women have had to find new roles in the struggle to oust President Bashar al-Assad.

 Umm Hassan, wrinkled and stooped, spends her days in her tiny concrete home, cooking rice and lentils for her sons and their comrades fighting in northern Syria to push government soldiers out of the frontier region.